2011 Nobel Peace Prize: Nomination and announcement

 The winner is selected by the Norwegian Nobel Committee from nominations by others.
 There were 241 nominations for the 2011 award, which included the European Union, WikiLeaks and individuals connected with the Arab Spring such as Israa Abdel Fattah and Wael Ghonim.

 The five members of the Nobel Committee are appointed by the Norwegian Parliament to roughly reflect the party makeup of that body.
 The Committee members may not be current parliament members or government officials.

 Reactions

-The reactions from politicians and commentators to the 2011 prize were mainly positive but Winston Tubman, who stood against Ellen Johnson Sirleaf in the 2011 presidential election, criticised the award, accusing Sirleaf of being "a warmonger".
+The reactions from politicians and commentators to the 2011 prize were positive but Winston Tubman, who stood against Ellen Johnson Sirleaf in the 2011 presidential election, criticised the award, accusing Sirleaf of being "a warmonger".